GeneKri/Golden-Age-of-Gaming--1980-2024-/README.md

 This work is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/

 ## Contact Information
-For any queries or discussions, feel free to contact me at your.email@example.com.
+For any queries or discussions, feel free to contact me at k4dooley@gmail.com.

 ## Acknowledgments
 - RAWG for providing access to their comprehensive video games database.
-- Steam Spy for additional sales data.
+- Steam Spy for additional data.
 - My mentor and peers who provided invaluable feedback and support.